Daniel Lewis James

-Daniel Lewis James Jr. (January 14, 1911 – May 18, 1988), was an American writer, best known for his novel, Famous All Over Town, about Mexican-Americans in Los Angeles.
+Daniel Lewis James Jr. (January 14, 1911 – May 18, 1988) was an American writer, best known for his novel Famous All Over Town, about Mexican-Americans in Los Angeles.
 He published the novel under his pseudonym, Danny Santiago, and during most of his professional career, he kept his identity a secret.
-James's own agent Carl Brandt did not know his real name until it was revealed by fellow author and friend, John Gregory Dunne.
+James's own agent, Carl Brandt, did not know his real name until it was revealed by fellow author and friend John Gregory Dunne.
 Some critics call this use of a Latino pseudonym a literary fraud, while others appreciate his contributions to literature, regardless of his race.
 Although he was white, some critics believed he was able to convey an accurate portrait of the Chicano culture.

 Early life

-James was born on January 14, 1911, the son of a wealthy Kansas City businessman Daniel Lewis "D.L."
-James Sr., (1880–1944) and Mother Lillie Hyatt Snider (1883–1968).
+James was born on January 14, 1911, the son of a wealthy Kansas City businessman Daniel Lewis "D. L." James Sr, (1880–1944) and Mother Lillie Hyatt Snider (1883–1968).
 His father wrote plays, some of which were staged off Broadway in New York.
 James grew up in Kansas City, Missouri and graduated from Phillips Academy in 1928, and Yale in 1933.
 At Yale, he majored in Classical Greek and was the only one to do so from the Yale Class of 1933.

-James married his first wife Rosalie Guignon (1914–2000) on December 16, 1934, in Jackson, Missouri.
-In 1940, he divorced his wife, moved to Los Angeles, California and married his second wife, Lilith Stanward (1914–1999).
+James married his first wife, Rosalie Guignon (1914–2000), on December 16, 1934, in Jackson, Missouri.
+In 1940, he divorced his wife, moved to Los Angeles, California and married Lilith (Lily) Stanward (1914–1999).